-Dallas Cowboys: Jimmy Johnson Reportedly Gives Jerry Jones Cold Shoulder On Hall Induction
+Dallas Cowboys: Jimmy Johnson Seemingly Gives Jerry Jones Cold Shoulder On Hall Induction

 — Jimmy Johnson (@JimmyJohnson) March 29, 2020

-The former Cowboys’ coach responded that Troy Aikman would present him and Terry Bradshaw would be there as well.
+The former Cowboys coach responded that Troy Aikman would present him and Terry Bradshaw would be there as well.
 Some followers on his social media channel thought he was talking about the Ring, but he was actually talking about his Hall of Fame induction ceremony.

 As Grey Papke of Larry Brown Sports points out, it’s possible Johnson just misread the question.
-It’s also possible he made sure to answer the question he did in order to give the cold shoulder to Jerry Jones.
+It’s also possible he answered the question in this way to give the cold shoulder to Jerry Jones.

-The fact of the matter is he was talking about two men he’s worked with for years since his coaching career ended.
-He didn’t make any kind of comment about how thankful he’d be for Jones’ to give him the honor of putting him into the Ring.
+What is evident is that Johnson was talking about two men he’s worked with for years since his coaching career ended.
+He didn’t make any kind of comment about how thankful he’d be for Jones to give him the honor of putting him into the Ring, however.
 It would seem he knew exactly what he was responding to and how.

 Papke points out there has been plenty of indication that Johnson feels quite strongly about his Hall of Fame induction.
 At the same time, the writer doesn’t think Johnson feels all that strongly about the Ring of Honor.
-This despite the fact that he helped build the Cowboys back into an NFL dynasty after several years of real struggles.
+He did, however, help build the Cowboys back into an NFL dynasty after several years of real struggles.

 Johnson’s first year in Dallas saw a 1-15 record.
-His team went 7-9 the next year and then it was off to the races.
+His team went 7-9 the next year, and then it was off to the races.
 His third year in town he notched an 11-5 record and his third and fourth seasons were back to back Super Bowl wins.
-His run with alongside Jerry Jones abruptly ended after that second championship and he moved to the Miami Dolphins.
+His run alongside Jerry Jones abruptly ended after that second championship, and he moved to the Miami Dolphins.